build-trust/ockam/documentation/guides/rust/get-started/01-node/README.md

 cargo run --example 01-node
 ```

-This will down various dependencies, compile and then run our code.
+This will download various dependencies, compile and then run our code.
 When it
 runs, you'll see log output that shows the node starting and then
 immediately shutting down.